Topologically semisimple and topologically perfect topological rings: Introduction

 \begin{exs} (1)~Any full subcategory closed under coproducts in an agreeable category is agreeable.
 (2)~Any full subcategory closed under coproducts in a topologically agreeable category is topologically agreeable. \end{exs}

 An additive category $\sA$ is said to be \emph{idempotent-complete} if all the idempotent endomorphisms of objects in $\sA$ have their images in~$\sA$.
-Given an additive category $\sA$, the additive category obtained by adjoining to $\sA$ the images of all the idempotent endomorphisms of its objects is called the \emph{idempotent completion} of~$\sA$.
+Given an additive category $\sA$, the additive category obtained by adjoining to $\sA$ the images of all the idempotent endomorphisms of its objects is called the \emph{idempotent completion} of~$\sA$ (see, e.~g., \cite[Expos\'{e}~IV, Exercice~7.5(b)]{SGA4}, \cite[Section~1]{BaSch} or \cite[Section~4.4]{Fac2}).

 \begin{exs} (1)~The idempotent completion of any agreeable additive category is agreeable.
 (2)~Any structure of a right topological category on an additive category $\sA$ can be extended in a unique way to a structure of right topological category on the idempotent completion of~$\sA$.
 Indeed, given a topological abelian group $\A$ and its continuous idempotent endomorphism $e\:\A\rarrow\A$, there exists a unique topology on the abelian group $e\A$ for which both the inclusion $e\A\rarrow\A$ and the projection $e\:\A\rarrow e\A$ are continuous.
-Hence both the existence and uniquence follow from the continuity axiom~(i).
+Hence both the existence and uniqueness follow from the continuity axiom~(i).
 (3) In the context of~(2), if $\sA$ is a topologically agreeable category, then such is the idempotent completion of~$\sA$. \end{exs}

 \begin{ex} (1)~For any associative ring $A$, the category of left $A$\+modules $\sA=A\modl$ is topologically agreeable.
 Indeed, $\sA$ is agreeable by Example~\ref{grothendieck-agreeable}, and the right topological structure on $\sA$ is defined by the classical construction of the \emph{finite topology} on the group of morphisms $\Hom_A(M,N)$ between two left $A$\+modules.
-Specifically, a base of neighborhoods of zero in $\Hom_A(M,N)$ is provided by the annihilators of finitely generated $A$\+submodules $E\subset M$ (see the references in~\cite[Example~1.13]{Pproperf}, and~\cite[Section~7.1]{PS} for a further discussion).
+Specifically, a base of neighborhoods of zero in $\Hom_A(M,N)$ is provided by the annihilators of finitely generated $A$\+submodules $E\subset M$ (see the references in~\cite[Example~2.13]{Pproperf}, and~\cite[Section~7.1]{PS} for a further discussion).

 One easily observes that a family of morphisms $(f_x\:M\rarrow N_x)_{x\in X}$ in $A\modl$ corresponds to a morphism $M\rarrow\bigoplus_{x\in X}N_x$ if and only if the family is \emph{locally finite}, that is, for every finitely generated submodule $E\subset M$ the set of all $x\in X$ for which $f_x|_E\ne0$ is finite.
 When $N_x=N$ is one and the same module for all $x\in X$, this is equivalent to convergence of the family of elements $(f_x)_{x\in X}$ to zero in the finite topology on the group $\Hom_A(M,N)$.